bpangburn/ebla/EBLA/readme.txt

 (EBLA_1.0.jar) containing the source, binaries, and JavaDoc documentation.

+Note that this JAR file only contains the AVI files for the "Animation" Experience Set.
+Unless you download the full video dataset (see VIDEO DATASET below), you will only be able to run EBLA Sessions for the 1st record on the Parameter Screen.

 There is a changelog.txt file, which contains changes for EBLA.

 To extract EBLA, place the JAR file where you would like it installed (e.g.